Malaysian Food – Top Malaysian Cuisine

-Malay cooking is aromatic, strong, and tends to be chilli spicy.
+Malay cooking is aromatic, strong, and tends to be chili spicy.

 Malay cuisine uses many local spices and fresh herbs.

-You’ll find one condiment in Malay cuisine: Sambal Belacan – a spicy pounded chilli paste made with shallots, fresh chilli, and toasted Belacan.
+You’ll find one condiment in Malay cuisine: Sambal Belacan – a spicy pounded chili paste made with shallots, fresh chili, and toasted Belacan.

 Let’s dive into eating some of the best local Malaysian food.

-There are so many different types to choose from the range of popular items.
+There are so many different types to choose from in the range of popular items.

-You can choose from the local’s favourite recommendations of Malaysian Food to try.
+You can choose from the local’s favorite recommendations of Malaysian Food to try.

 - Nasi (Rice)

 - Mee (Noodles)

 Enjoy your holiday in Malaysia and eating around the clock, tasting Malaysian Food.

-Tell us your favourite Malaysian dish or cuisine and why you think it is best.
+Tell us your favorite Malaysian dish or cuisine and why you think it is best.

 If you manage to replicate this back in your home, that is even more fantastic!

 Travel around to experience the remarkable treasures and the hidden gems Malaysia has to offer.